Current Position: Brand Specialist, DeSantis by DeSign; Social Media Manager, The Dance Effect Performing Arts Center; MBA student at GMercyU

 Experiencing the spirit of mercy is what compelled me to transfer to Gwynedd Mercy University.
 I felt true mercy and acceptance January of my freshman year.
-GMercyU took me as a transfer student just one week before the semester started.
+I transferred to GMercyU one week before the semester started.
 The faculty worked very hard to receive my previous credits and work out a new schedule in very little time.

-Through anxiety and fear, I was able to have courage to transfer to create a better situation for myself.
+Despite anxiety and fear, I had the courage to transfer to create a better situation for myself.
 Of course, adjustments take time.
 Over the course of a year, I started to involve myself in wonderful groups on campus.
 Shout-out to the Voices of Gwynedd and Campus Ministry!

 I have had amazing experiences with all the professors and faculty on campus.
 I am very open with peers and professors about my struggle with anxiety.
 Many times, I have been shown mercy and compassion from the GMercyU community.
 One of my favorite experiences was a conversation I had with an adjunct professor.
 We often discussed the struggle of anxiety and relying on faith.
 At the end of the semester she gifted me with a book about trusting God through the struggles of life.
 It is a memory I will never forget.